NasFlix1/Nasflix-serveur/README.md

-Emby Server
+Nasflix Server
 ============

-Emby Server is a personal media server with apps on just about every device.
+Nasflix Server is a personal media server with apps on just about every device.

 It features a REST-based API with built-in documention to facilitate client development.
 We also have client libraries for our API to enable rapid development.